jimjames99/group_by_summary/README.md

 | Westside  |       |     33 |     44 |        |
 | Northside |       |        |        |     55 |
 ```

+Or you want to tab-separate the row values so you can paste it into an Excel spreadsheet.

 ## Installation